Yvitex/Obsidian_Notes/Computer Science/WebApp/React/componentDidMount.md

 # Component Mount
 Is called once when the page became live to the viewport.
-That is what mounting means, we called it once for ever start of the program
+That is what mounting means, we called it once for ever start of the program, similar to [[useEffect]]

 ```jsx
 componentDidMount(){